PART-TIME EMPLOYMENT OPPORTUNITY

 - Assist in the development of environmental education lessons.

-- Document outings through photographs and filling out a reporting spreadsheet.
+- Document outings through photographs.

 - Be an exemplary representative of the Arizona Trail Association and its mission.

 - Routine cleaning and maintenance of the Seeds of Stewardship Ford Transit 15-passenger van, and storage unit.